THE WESTERN NORTH CAROLINA HISTORICAL ASSOCIATION PRESENTS:

 3. Smith-McDowell House - Members learn about the history of the old house and participate in various volunteer opportunities such as operating some of our hands-on tools and machines (like the butter churn, the corn sheller and grinder and washing machine) on Living History Day.
 Our members are also called upon to act as assistants with the Crafty Historian events on 3rd Saturdays and other events.

-4. River Clean Up - as part of our Service Project last spring, we adopted a stream through RiverLink and committed to two river cleanups per year for two years!
-We hope to do our first in August or September.
+4. River Clean Up - as part of our Service Project in 2012, we adopted a stream through RiverLink and committed to two river cleanups per year for two years!
+We will plan a clean up in the fall and the last one will be in the spring.

 WE LIKE TO MAKE HISTORY FUN!!